loadingalias/cargo-rail/docs/recipes.md

 ---

-## CI: Test only affected crates
+## CI: Test affected crates

-The simplest setup.
 Tests only crates affected by the current changes.

 ### GitHub Actions